HScheiber/LiX_Minimization/README.md

 No mixing rules are defined for the TF model.

+`CRDamping` Is a boolean that, when true, switches on a close-range logistic damping function on all attractive interactions (including opposite sign coulombic interactions).
+This prevents the code from creating unphysically tightly bound systems, which can cause the program run slow or crash.
+The damping function is designed not to affect the pair potential at physically relavent distances.

 The output from the Structure_Minimization script is a 1 x 10 numeric array which contains the following information in order:
 `Output[1]  = Lattice energy in kJ/mol of formula units (i.e. energy per mole of ion pairs)`